simplesamlphp/simplesamlphp-module-ldap/docs/ldap.md

     'example-ldap' => [
         'ldap:Ldap',

-        /* The hostname of the LDAP server. */ 'hostname' => 'ldap.example.org',
+        /* The connection string for the LDAP-server.
+You can add multiple by separating them with a space. */ 'connection_string' => 'ldap.example.org',

-        /* Whether SSL/TLS should be used when contacting the LDAP server. */ 'enable_tls' => false,
+        /* Whether SSL/TLS should be used when contacting the LDAP server.
+Possible values are 'ssl', 'tls' or 'none' */ 'encryption' => 'ssl',

+        /* The LDAP version to use when interfacing the LDAP-server.
+Defaults to 3 */ 'version' => 3,

+        /*
+         * Set whether to follow referrals.
+AD Controllers may require 0x00 to function.
+         * Possible values are 0x00 (NEVER), 0x01 (SEARCHING), 0x02 (FINDING) or 0x03 (ALWAYS).
+         */
+        'referrals' => 0x00,

         /*
          * Which attributes should be retrieved from the LDAP server.